ArtemiyUlyanov/Uptodate-Frontend/README.md

 # Uptodate Front-end v1.1.2

-This is the minimalistic version of Uptodate's frontend
+This is the minimalistic version of Uptodate's frontend: A web application for sharing one's minds by publishing articles and exploring them as a consumer

 ![The applied changes](/git/search.gif)